doctorfree/nvim-lazyman/README.md

   - Menu interface also supports keywords to fuzzy select a config for an action
   - Additional keywords supported: `health`, `init`, `remove`, `search`, `status`
 - Auto-install of [Bob](https://github.com/MordechaiHadad/bob) Neovim version manager (optional)
-- Multiple namespace support in `lazyman/Lazyman` default `lazyman` Neovim configuration
+- Multiple namespace support in `nvim-Lazyman` default `lazyman` Neovim configuration
   - Select which namespace to use in `lua/configuration.lua` or via the menu interface
   - Both namespaces can be configured vi the Lazyman configuration menus (`lazyman -F`)
 - `LazyIde` and `Webdev` configurations now configurable via a menu interface